ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 [^online-content]: Native access to most online content.
 [^direct-supporter]: Via osu!direct, osu!supporter-only.
 [^supporter]: osu!supporter-only.
 [^soft-deletion]: Restore deleted beatmaps and other data from the settings.
 Deletions only become permanent upon restart.
+Skins are not saved.
 [^multi-room-max]: 16 players max.
 [^map-only]: Map only.
 [^all-files]: All files.